TEMPLE RESIDENCE (*****L): We

 We had no time to experience the beautiful Lotus SPA, preferring to focus on the pool.
 Superb!
 Sunbeds are set on two levels: we loved the highest one: so quiet, and with a nice view over the pristine water.
-The staff came on the spot to display the towels… bringing a complimentary refreshing set on a silver plate, with two glasses of tea and mineral water over a mattress of ice.
-Each evening the poolside welcomes an Apsara dance show, with live music: introducing the mysteries and charms of the Orient to enthusiastic spectators sipping a beer or a glass of wine billed at a ridiculously low price (USD 2 for local can beer!).
+The staff came on the spot to display the towels… bringing a complimentary refreshing set on a silver plate, with two glasses of orange juice and coconut over a mattress of ice, plus one scoop of passion fruit sorbet!
+Each evening the poolside welcomes an Apsara dance show, with live music: introducing the mysteries and charms of the Orient to enthusiastic spectators sipping a beer or a glass of wine billed at a ridiculously low price (USD 2 for a can of local beer!).

 general manager worked as an F&B